John Arthur Gibson: Seneca chief

-Traditional Iroquois society has 50 chiefs that participate in the governing Council.
-The chiefs' stations are not hereditary positions; every chief or royaner is appointed by a woman or women whose authority it is to appoint based on a consensus they are charged with finding.
-Distinctions were made between types of chief: Gibson was not appointed as a "Pine Tree Chief" like John Smoke Johnson or John Norton and others, but his value on grounds of ancestry and his personal achievement in Iroquois society were such that he was appointed to the Seneca chief position as "Skanyadehehyoh" ("Handsome Lake") in 1872.
+Traditional Haudenosaunee society has 50 chiefs (hoyaneh or royaner) that participate in the governing Council.
+The chiefs' stations are not hereditary positions; every hoyaneh is appointed by a woman or women whose authority it is to appoint based on a consensus they are charged with finding.
+Distinctions were made between types of chief: Gibson was not appointed as a "Pine Tree Chief" like John Smoke Johnson or John Norton and others, but his value on grounds of ancestry and his personal achievement in Haudenosaunee society were such that he was appointed to the Seneca chief position as "Skanyadehehyoh" (Sganyodaiyoʼ) ("Handsome Lake") in 1872.
 In the available biographies it is not stated which woman leader with authority to appoint the specific Seneca chieftainship office did so.

 In 1876 Gibson was appointed to the memorial committee on the centenary of the death of Joseph Brant.

 Around 1880–1882, at the age of 31, he was blinded in a game of lacrosse.

 Gibson was observed presenting part of the epic about the Great Peacemaker in 1883.

-Gibson assisted the Canadian Department of Indian affairs on Iroquois issues as well as on non-Iroquois native matters.
+Gibson assisted the Canadian Department of Indian affairs on Haudenosaunee issues as well as on non-Haudenosaunee native matters.
 He contributed a significant effort in a land dispute between the Six Nations Reserve and the people the land was originally acquired from, the Mississaugas.
 He was also a council representative at governmental and historical society meetings.

 In 1893 Gibson is noted in the New York Tribune as leading the host or receiving party in a condolence ceremony.
 It also noted he made a living making lacrosse sticks.

-In 1895 Gibson was one of two tasked by the Council to revise a list of chiefs kept by the Council, a task he was again noted for in 1904.
+In 1895 Gibson was one of two tasked by the council to revise a list of chiefs kept by the council, a task he was again noted for in 1904.

 In 1908 Gibson led the condolence ceremony for naming a new chief.

-During this period a wide variety of Iroquois stories had been and were being gathered.
-Gibson was known to have traveled to Cattaraugus Reservation or Allegany Indian Reservation Iroquois communities to present the Code of Handsome Lake.
+During this period a wide variety of Haudenosaunee stories had been and were being gathered.
+Gibson was known to have traveled to Cattaraugus Reservation or Allegany Indian Reservation Haudenosaunee communities to present the Code of Handsome Lake.
 He was quoted as saying, "Another generation and there will be no custom; still another generation and there will be no memory."

 Gibson died in 1912 and is buried in the Onondaga Township Indian Cemetery.